srscalia/kitty_kard_backend/README.md

 ## Getting Started

 To run this app on your local machine you must have the frontend and backend repos.
-For frontend instructions, see [README.md](https://github.com/srscalia/kitty_kard_frontend).
+For frontend instructions, see frontend repo [README.md](https://github.com/srscalia/kitty_kard_frontend).
 Clone this repo down to your local machine.
 In the repository, run `rails db:create && rails db:migrate`.
 Then run `rails s`.
 These instructions will get you a copy of the backend for the project up and running on your local machine for development purposes.